 Train in Love and Compassion

-Modern education solves many problems; through modern education we have made great material progress in our world.
+Modern education solves many problems; through modern education, we have made great material progress in our world.
 But, for balance, we also need inner education, focused on developing positive qualities such as love and compassion.
 Very educated people have brought about many contributions, but they have also introduced new horrors such as the atomic bomb, or machine guns.
-We have to recognize that development also can be negative due to lack of love, compassion, and ethics.
+We can recognize that development also can be negative due to a lack of love, compassion, and ethics.
 People chase name, fame, and money, without regard for the future.
 So, we also need to bring in inner education to balance society.

 Many of us have seen that higher standards of living and modern development can bring new and different problems, right?
 Look at the rates of anxiety and stress we witness in modern society.
 But, if we balance modern education with inner training in love and compassion, we can create a better world.
 Love and compassion bring inner peace, and these qualities automatically attract others.